Pratikshinde55/AWS-EKS-AutoScaler-Pod_Node/README.md

-# AWS EKS auto scaler for Node & pod
+# AWS EKS AutoScaler for Node & pod

 **EKS master Node AutoScaling is fully managed by EKS.**